new-guy/bibites-experiment-recording/README.md

 **At the time of posting, this only supports Alpha 0.6a7**

+If you don't know how to do any of this, you can just copy this entire setup section into chatgpt and ask it to explain how to do this like you're five.
+It'll help you out.

 1. Install python
+2. Download this repo (either with git or by downloading the zip and extracting it)
+3. Open a command prompt in the root of this directory
-2. Run `pip install -r requirements.txt` (if this doesn't work, copy the error you're getting and google it and/or ask chatgpt how to fix it)
+4. Run `pip install -r requirements.txt` (if this doesn't work, copy the error you're getting and google it and/or ask chatgpt how to fix it.
+Also if you don't know how to do this, ask chatgpt and he'll help you out)
-3. Create a `config.json` file in the root of this dir with the following format:
+5. Create a `config.json` file in the root of this dir with the following format:
 ```
 {
     "autosavePath": "[path to where your game autosaves]",